HBO’s Harry Potter Trailer Works Because It Understands the Real Magic

 That is the lane.
 Really, it is the only lane.

-Because one of the smartest things this trailer does is make Hogwarts feel like a lived-in school again.
+That is one of the smartest things this trailer suggests: Hogwarts might feel like a school again.

 Not just a landmark.
 Not just a franchise cathedral.